shayne-lewis/BeanClicker/README.md

 # BeanClicker
-A clicker game started as a side project in Grade 12.
-Made in Java and written in collaboration with Riley Eaton.
+A clicker game started as a side project in Grade 12 written in Java.
 Includes multiple upgrade paths and custom sprites for all visuals and music as well.